karolrav/IBAN_check/README.md

 I modified task a little bit.

 So that there is only one service which does all the job.
 Exported csv displays both of required values(IBAN validation, BANK) which I think is way more efficient.
-Data is stored inside database but can be ADDed with file.
+Data is stored inside database but can be Added with file.
 IBANs are unique which can not dublicate.

 * LT regex `/^(?=.{1,20}$)[A-Z]{2}\d{2} ?\d{4} ?\d{4} ?\d{4} ?\d{4}/)` SEB unique code `7044`
+* Rspec for test, Swagger for documentation(TODO).

-#Sneak peak photos:
+# Sneak peak photos:

  ![](img/1.png) ![](img/2.png)